 One of the most effective ways of teaching story elements is to incorporate the terms as you read the story.

-2. Before starting a new story, invite your students to listen for the character and the setting.
+2. Before starting a new story, invite your students to listen to the character and the setting.
 Read several pages.
 Stop and ask

 - Who is/are the character(s)

 3. When the children can answer without prompting, you can introduce the concept of the plot.
 Read the book and stop every few pages.
 Ask what happens